 Linda Jaivin has been writing about China for more than 35 years in publications ranging from newsweeklies to arts journals, general interest publications, newspapers, film magazines and more.
 She is also an editor of the China Story Yearbook (ANU Press), which aims to be accessible to the interested general reader as well as the specialist.
 Jaivin has also worked with several China-specialist academics to help edit their book manuscripts and PhD theses for publication, including Christopher Rea, and his book The Age of Irreverence, which won the 2017 Levenson Prize.

-Dr Olivier Krischer, Deputy Director, China Studies Centre, University of Sydney
+Dr Olivier Krischer, Acting Director, China Studies Centre, University of Sydney

 Olivier is an art historian whose research regards the role of art theory and practice in modern and contemporary China-Japan relations, and more recently networks of artistic activism from Hong Kong and across East Asia.
 Prior to joining the Centre, Olivier was a Visiting Fellow in the Institute for Modern History, at Academia Sinica, Taiwan, and a post-doctoral fellow at the Australian Centre on China in the World, ANU.